owencz1998/Deezsounds/README.md

 *   Sing along to the songs you love with synchronized lyrics;
 *   Download tracks, playlists, and albums for offline listening;
 *   Challenge yourself with playlist-based blind tests;
+*   Identify the music around you with ACR Cloud song recognition;
 *   Export downloaded tracks to local storage;
 *   Import your playlists from Spotify;
 *   Customize themes, accent colors, and more.